-The proposal area lies out with the SPA and is not considered to be used by capercaillie.
+The proposal area lies outwith the SPA and is not a woodland site - being situated within the already developed area of the outdoor centre.
 Therefore there is no loss of supporting habitat through the proposal.

 We conclude that there will be no adverse effect upon this conservation objective.